ma08/ma08.github.com/_posts/2015-03-14-XKCD-Lock-using-i3lock-and-xautolock.md

 Now having got all the images in the png format, I checked how the image is being positioned by the `i3lock`.
-If given an image of resolution less than the screen size, it showed it in the top left corner with empy space remaining blank.
-To my dismay, it had not positioning parameters.
+If given an image of resolution less than the screen size, it showed it in the top left corner with the remaining space kept blank.
+To my dismay, it had no positioning parameters.
 The creators wanted the user to alter the image to his needs and feed it to `i3lock` to ensure that `i3lock` wouldn't get bloated with image handling overhead.